StackExchange/StackExchange.DataExplorer/Readme.txt

 The File layout

 - If you would like to hack on the grid or the SQL editor (change syntax highlighting, experiment with new javascript features) checkout the Static directory.
    The Static directory contains a single page with the grid and editor.
-It refrences the main js and css files in the project.
+It references the main js and css files in the project.

 - The Lib directory contains all the 3rd party libraries we use